Otann/andreev_ru/README.md

 ## NOTE

-Pavel Andreev no longer needed this site, so it is no longer accessible, but you still can chechk out contentless version.
+Pavel Andreev no longer needed this site, so it is no longer accessible, but you still can check out contentless version.

 ## Environment